Your guide to doing business in Malaysia

-Malaysia is one of the most populous countries in southeast Asia, and one of its most successful economies.
-Malaysia is separated by the South China Sea into two landmasses, which are neighboured by Singapore, Indonesia, Thailand and the Philippines.
-As an important gateway to regional business interests, Malaysia has developed a thriving economy which has grown over the past half century at an annual rate of around 6.5%.
-Malaysia industrialised rapidly over the 20th century as it transitioned from traditional mining and agricultural sectors, and improved its business infrastructure.
-With a wealth of natural resources, such as crude oil, gas, timber and palm oil, Malaysia’s major industries include electronics, automotive manufacturing and construction - with a growing trend towards high technology products.
-Malaysia is a constitutional elective monarchy, with a robust parliamentary system - it was a founding member of the Association of Southeast Asian Nations and the Organisation of Islamic Cooperation.
-Malaysia was ranked 24 on the World Bank’s Ease of Doing Business Survey 2018.
+Malaysia is one of the most populous countries in southeast Asia, and one of its most prominent economies.
+Malaysia is separated into two landmasses by the South China Sea: the western landmass, known as Peninsular Malaysia, is bordered to the north by Thailand and to the south by Singapore, while the eastern landmass, East Malaysia, is bordered by Brunei and Indonesia.
+An important gateway to lucrative regional markets, Malaysia has a developed economy that has grown over the past half century at an annual rate of around 6.5%.
+In 2019, that trend continued as Malaysia’s GDP reached an estimated $365.3 billion with 4.3% growth.
+Malaysia industrialised rapidly over the 20th century as it transitioned from a reliance on traditional mining and agricultural sectors to modernise its business infrastructure.
+With a wealth of natural resources, such as crude oil, gas, timber, and palm oil, 21st century Malaysia’s major industries include electronics, automotive manufacturing and construction - with a growing trend towards high technology products.
+A constitutional elective monarchy, with a robust parliamentary system friendly to foreign investment interests, Malaysia was a founding member of ASEAN, EAS and the OIC.
+In 2019, Malaysia was ranked 12 on the World Bank’s Ease of Doing Business Survey.

 Investment in Malaysia has been increasing for over 50 years, with the government pushing to transform the country into a major financial hub.
 Some of the main reasons to invest in Malaysia include:

 The Malaysia Investment Development Authority (MIDA) is a subsidiary of the Government.
 It is focused on attracting inward investment in Malaysia from foreign multinational companies.
 Incentives to invest are focused on the High Technology; Machinery & Equipment; Automotive and the Oil Palm Biomass industries however there are additional opportunities.

 Companies are required to register as an employer for tax, Employee Provident Fund (EPF), Social Security Funds, Employee Insurance Scheme (EIS) and HRDF (Human Resources Development Fund, if applicable based on the industry).